monome/docs/norns/help.md

 ### manual / offline update

+For this process, we'll use the phrase `execute` to mean "type this text into your terminal and press return/enter to run it."

 - Download and copy the [latest release's`.tgz` update file](https://github.com/monome/norns/releases) to a FAT-formatted USB drive
-- Take note of the `.tgz` file's name, as it is important (eg. `norns210706` is specific to the July 06 2021 update)
+- Take note of the `.tgz` file's name, as it is important (eg. `norns210706` is specific to the July 06 2021 update in YYMMDD format)
-- Insert the USB drive into norns and power up.
+- Insert the USB drive into norns and boot up your norns
 - If using a stock norns, connect via [serial](../wifi-files/#serial).
-If using a shield, connect via [ssh](../wifi-files/#ssh).
+If using a shield, connect via [ssh](../wifi-files/#ssh)
-- Copy file to `~/update/`:
+- Copy file to `~/update/` by executing the following:

 ```
 sudo cp /media/usb0/*.tgz ~/update/
 ```

-- Once you see the command prompt again, enter the update folder:
+- Once you see the command prompt again, enter the update folder by executing:

 ```
 cd ~/update
 ```

 - Remember that special filename (eg. `norns210706`)?
-We'll need it to unpack to the update folder:
+We'll need it to unpack to the update folder by executing:

 ```
 tar xzvf norns210706.tgz
 ```

-- You'll see a flurry of activity, but after a few dozen seconds you'll get to the command prompt again:
+- You'll see a flurry of activity, but after a few dozen seconds you'll get to the command prompt again.
+Now, we'll go into the the update folder by executing:

 ```
 cd 210706